cloudfour/eslint-config/CONTRIBUTING.md

 ## Releasing

-- [Changesets Action](https://github.com/changesets/action) will create and maintain release PR's whenever changes are pushed to master.
-Merge the "Publish Next Version" PR to release all unreleased changes on `master`.
+- [Changesets Action](https://github.com/changesets/action) will create and maintain release PR's whenever changes are pushed to main.
+Merge the "Publish Next Version" PR to release all unreleased changes on `main`.
 All of the changes will get combined into a single release.
 Changesets will handle updating the changelog, pushing git tags, and publishing to npm.